 Ray Rice To Appeal NFL’s Indefinite Suspension

-Ray Rice will appeal his suspension from the NFL tomorrow (Sept.
+Ray Rice to appeal his suspension from the NFL today (Sept.
 15), ESPN confirms.

 After disturbing footage of ex-Baltimore Ravens running back punching his then-fiancee Janay Palmer surfaced online last Monday (Sept.
 8), Rice was released from the team and slammed with an indefinite suspension from the NFL.
 Now, Rice will be represented by the NFL Players Association and a lawyer in an effort to have the decision overturned.
 NFL Commissioner Roger Goodell will oversee the appeal, according to NBC Sports.